 A select aspect or body of literature of limited scope and topical interest.
 Subject varies; see Academic Schedule for specific titles.
 Repeatable for maximum of 6 credits if topics are substantially different.
 Offered at variable intervals.

 ENGL 599 Independent Study

+1-3 cr.

 Reading and writing on a specific topic defined by the student with a faculty director and the chair of the Department.
 Repeatable for maximum of 6 credits if topics are substantially different.

+Exercise & Sport Science

+EXSS 501 Physiology of Exercise

+3 cr.